Owning Your Truth With Core Principles

-Principles are fundamental truths that serve as the foundation of our behavior and are a belief or conviction that guides you.
+Principles are fundamental truths that serve as the bedrock of our behavior—deeply held convictions that guide our actions and decisions.
 They are heuristics that can be applied again and again, becoming a compass and offering a tool set for dealing with different situations.
 We are confronted with an avalanche of new situations on a daily basis, and without principles we would need to react to them as if we were experiencing them for the first time.
-Drawing from principles gives us the ability to master news situations more efficiently.
+Drawing from principles enables us to navigate novel situations with wisdom and confidence.
+Much like how engineering systems gracefully degrade to predetermined fallbacks when encountering unexpected scenarios, our principles serve as our mind's custom failsafe protocol.

 Realism: Accept reality and deal with it